Roosje Glaser

-Rosa (Roosje) Glaser (1914 - 2000) was a Dutch dancer and survivor of the Holocaust.
+Rosa (Roosje) Glaser (1914 — 2000) was a Dutch dancer and survivor of the Holocaust.

 Biography

-Roosje Glaser was born in the city of Nijmegen, Netherlands, and grew up in the small town of Kleef in Germany.
-Before the Second World War Roosje was a dance teacher.
-She ran four dance schools.
-She was a Jewish young woman who was betrayed by her ex-husband during the war.
-She was transported to a total of 7 different concentration camps.
-First to the Dutch camps Westerbork and next to camp Herzogenbusch.
-She managed to escape, was re-captured and was punished by immediate transportation to Auschwitz.
+Roosje Glaser was born in the city of Nijmegen, Netherlands, and grew up in the small town of Kleef, Germany.
+Before the Second World War, Roosje was a dance teacher and ran four dance schools.
+In 1941, she was betrayed by her ex-husband, Leo Crielaars, who informed the Nazis of her Jewish identity.
+This resulted in her transportation to the Dutch camp Westerbook, the first of 7 concentration camps she would be held at.
+She managed to escape from Herzogenbusch, but was re-captured and was punished by immediate transportation to Auschwitz.
 Roosje survived by teaching dance to the SS officers.

-She was liberated by the Swedish Red Cross.
-After that she decided to stay in Sweden where she lived the remainder of her life.
-In 2013 her story was published in the book Dancing with the Enemy, in several theatres, as well as in exhibitions.
+In 1945, she was liberated by the Swedish Red Cross.
+She decided to stay in Sweden and lived the remainder of her life there.
+Her story was published in the book Dancing with the Enemy in 2013, inspired several theatre shows, and was featured in exhibitions.